amanlai/stack-overflow-answers/data-manipulation/pandas/assign-values-using-condition/readme.md

 df['points'] = np.where( ( (df['gender'] == 'male') & (df['pet1'] == df['pet2'] ) ) | ( (df['gender'] == 'female') & (df['pet1'].isin(['cat','dog'] ) ) ), 5, 0)
 ```

-Writing the conditions as a string expression and evaluating it using `eval()` is another method to evaluate the condition and assign values to the column using `numpy.where()`.
+Writing the conditions as a string expression and evaluating it using `eval()` is another method to evaluate the condition.
+Then using its outcome as a `numpy.where()` condition, you can assign values  as follows.
 ```python
 # evaluate the condition
 condition = df.eval("gender=='male' and pet1==pet2 or gender=='female' and pet1==['cat','dog']")